-Biometrics analyzes the physical or behavioural characteristics specific to each individual and use those to authenticate their identity.
+Biometrics analyzes the physical or behavioral characteristics specific to each individual and uses those to authenticate their identity.
 There are two categories of biometrics:

-Inside behavioural, the most common characteristics are voice recognition, signature style, keystroke dynamics, the way objects are used, the sound of steps, gestures, etc.
+Inside behavioral, the most common characteristics are voice recognition, signature style, keystroke dynamics, the way objects are used, the sound of steps, gestures, etc.

 Physiological characteristics include features such as morphological or biological.
 These consist of fingerprints, hand & fingers shape, veins in pattern, the eye (iris and retina), and the shape of the face.
-DNA, blood, saliva or urine are used by forensic team for biological analyses.
+DNA, blood, saliva, or urine are used by the forensic teams for biological analyses.

 Major Business Domain Making Use of Biometrics

-With the increasing cyber crime and frauds, sectors like banking, retail, and mobile commerce are highly using the functionalities of Biometrics.
+With the increasing cybercrime and fraud, sectors like banking, retail, and mobile commerce are highly using the functionalities of Biometrics.

-Application of Biometrics is already been seen in the mobile industry with millions of Smartphone users unlocking their phones with a fingerprint or a face detection.
+Application of Biometrics is already been seen in the mobile industry with millions of Smartphone users unlocking their phones with fingerprint or face detection.

-Here are the top industries that are making of this technology on a wider scale:
+Here are the top industries that are making this technology on a wider scale: